Updated May 2020.

 Bunker Hill and the USS Constitution are certainly worth visiting, but if you’ve got kids with you or you just don’t want to feel at all rushed, plan to visit all the sites in Boston proper one day, then visit the sites across the river another day.
 Again, it’s a full mile walk from the Old North Church to the Bunker Hill Monument.
 It’s easy enough to walk back to downtown from the Old North Church, then walk back to downtown and do plenty of other things in town!
 When you want to visit the USS Constitution and Bunker Hill Monument and Museum, you can simply take the water shuttle there and back!

 I hope this guide was helpful!
 Have tons of fun on your trip to beautiful, historic Boston!
+Get everything you need and more to plan your trip over on my United States Page!

 Love this post?
 Pin it for later!